Standards Adopted in 2023

 On January 1, 2023, the Company adopted Accounting Standards Update (“ASU”) 2016-13, “Financial Instruments — Credit Losses (Topic 326): Measurement of Credit Losses on Financial Instruments”, as amended, which replaces the incurred loss methodology with an expected loss methodology, referred to as the “current expected credit loss” (“CECL” or the “CECL Standard”) methodology.
 The measurement of expected credit losses under the CECL methodology is applicable to financial assets measured at amortized cost, including loan receivables and securities held-to-maturity, as well as off-balance sheet credit exposures, including loan commitments, standby letters of credit, and financial guarantees.
 The CECL Standard significantly made changes to estimates of credit losses related to financial assets measured at amortized cost, including loans receivable and certain other contracts.
 In addition, the CECL Standard made changes to the accounting for available-for-sale securities.
 One such change is to require credit losses to be presented as an allowance rather than as a write-down on available-for-sale securities that management does not intend to sell or believes that it is more likely than not they will be required to sell.

-The adoption of the CECL Standard resulted in an initial increase of $283 to the allowance for credit losses and an increase of $500 to the reserve for unfunded commitments in other liabilities.
-The after-tax cumulative effect of adopting the CECL Standard was a decrease to retained earnings of $568 as of January 1, 2023.
+The adoption of the CECL Standard resulted in an initial increase of $283 thousand to the allowance for credit losses and an increase of $500 thousand to the reserve for unfunded commitments in other liabilities.
+The after-tax cumulative effect of adopting the CECL Standard was a decrease to retained earnings of $568 thousand as of January 1, 2023.

 The following table illustrates the allowance for credit losses impact of the CECL Standard: